Rabbit Control: Baiting Operations

 Pindone bait dyed green will be present on the ground in this area while signage is in place.

 Public walking tracks through the reserve may be closed temporarily if work is undertaken nearby.
+If you are asked to wait by the contractor, please do so.

 This pesticide is poisonous to humans and domestic animals.
 As a precaution, always remember: